 But there's more--it's really true that plants might clean indoor air.

 In this article, we will talk about plants that are not only pretty to look at, but also are some of the best indoor plants that have been shown to some extent to "clean" your indoor air.

 Air Purifying Plants--a Healthy Addition to Your Home

 We all want our homes to be a safe place to retreat.
 We work hard to make sure our family feels comfortable and supported, we strive to serve nourishing whole foods, and we carefully research before bringing things into our home that might contain toxins.

 And yet, our physical homes are sometimes not the healthiest place to be because of poor indoor air quality.
 Did you know that one of the easiest ways to improve air quality might be to grow air cleaning plants indoors?
 It's true.

 Now, before you say you have a brown thumb and kill everything, let me say that there are some plants that are super hard to kill.
 If you try you can kill them, but you’d have to try.

 For years, I believed that I could not grow indoor plants.
-The reality was, I preferred to grow plants outside since those plants feed my family, and thought that indoor plants were too fussy.
+The reality was, I preferred to garden (easy to grow vegetables of course) since those plants feed my family, and thought that indoor plants were too fussy.
 So, I used the “brown thumb” excuse.